 During the 2008 season at Maryland, White also filled the role of special teams and tight ends coach in preparation for the Humanitarian Bowl.
 White's special teams unit featured a 99-yard kickoff return for touchdown, setting a bowl record, and helped Maryland defeat Nevada 42-35.
 Additionally, White also served on Maryland staffs that made appearances in the 2006 Champs Sports Bowl, beating Purdue 24-7, and the 2007 Emerald Bowl.

 Prior to his stint at Maryland, White spent two seasons with the postgraduate football program at Hargrave Military Academy in Chatham, Va., serving as offensive line coach and recruiting coordinator.
 During his tenure at Hargrave, White tutored two future NFL offensive linemen, Branden Albert (Chiefs) and Jared Gaither (Ravens).

-Brian Vaughn enters his fifth year on the Rose-Hulman defensive coaching staff and has completed three seasons as the team's defensive coordinator.
+Vaughn, entering his sixth year on the Rose-Hulman defensive coaching staff, has completed four seasons as the team's defensive coordinator.

 Vaughn served as assistant coach at NCAA Division III Western New England from 2005-08, including three years as defensive coordinator.
 He also coached a secondary that ranked sixth nationally in interceptions with 22 in 2005.

-Davis spent the previous two years at Ottawa University on the defensive side of the football, coaching defensive backs in 2010 and linebackers in 2011.
+Prior to his stint at Rose-Hulman, Davis spent two years at Ottawa University on the defensive side of the football, coaching defensive backs in 2010 and linebackers in 2011.
 He helped coach 10 all-conference defensive players and also served as the junior varsity defensive coordinator.
 His efforts also included coaching three NAIA All-Americans.